All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 Ponte di Ariccia seen from Piazza di Corte (above) and from the valley below Ariccia (below)

 Ponte di Ariccia was rebuilt after having been damaged during WWII.
+In 1997 nets were placed at the sides of the bridge to deter people from attempting suicide.

-Bernini was asked by the Chigi to redesign a sanctuary (S. Maria di Galloro) outside Ariccia on the road to Genzano which housed a miraculous image of Mary.
-The adjoining building belongs to the Jesuits and it houses sessions of Spiritual Exercises, sets of meditations and prayers.
+redesign a sanctuary (S. Maria di Galloro) outside Ariccia on the road to Genzano which housed a miraculous image of Mary.
+The sanctuary and the adjoining monastery were closed during the French annexation of the Papal State; in 1817 the monastery was assigned to the Jesuits who held there sessions of Spiritual Exercises, sets of meditations and prayers until 2016, when the building was assigned to a local charity.

 Next step in your tour of the Environs of Rome: Nemi